kishorevbhosale/spring-boot-google-recaptcha/README.md

 ### Register your Application to Google reCAPTCHA v2:
 https://www.google.com/recaptcha/about/

-The SECRET KEY will be used as parameter in URL as below. https://www.google.com/recaptcha/api/siteverify?secret=your_secret_key
+The SECRET KEY will be used as parameter in URL : <br/>
+https://www.google.com/recaptcha/api/siteverify?secret=your_secret_key
 ___
 ### TechStack: